In scoping

 Corporate & Institutional Boards

-• Director independence is defined away through technical interpretations of SEC standards.
+• Director independence can be defined narrowly through technical interpretations of SEC standards.

-• Audit committees approve what management presents without the staff to test it.
+• Audit committees sometimes approve what management presents without the staff to test it independently.

-• ESG disclosures report on policies that exist on paper and nowhere else.
+• ESG disclosures sometimes report on policies that exist on paper more than in practice.

-• Pension trustees approve fee structures they cannot explain, to managers whose performance they cannot verify.
+• Pension trustees may approve fee structures that are difficult to explain, to managers whose performance is hard to verify.

-• Nonprofit and university boards tolerate related-party transactions that a public-company audit committee would kill.
+• Nonprofit and university boards sometimes tolerate related-party transactions that a public-company audit committee would reject.

 What TASFGA will track